visualitypl/docker-workshop/exercises.md

 docker run -d -p 5432:5432 postgres:9.5
 ```

 Try again connect to postgresql server.
 Now it should work.
 Moreover you can change default user, database and password by putting environment variables into container \(option `-e`\).
-All those option are described in official postgres repo [https://hub.docker.com/\_/postgres/](https://hub.docker.com/_/postgres/)
+All those options are described in official postgres repo [https://hub.docker.com/\_/postgres/](https://hub.docker.com/_/postgres/)

 #### Your task is: